What is Autism?

 The National Autistic Society (NAS) is the UK’s leading autism charity, and provide a range of services to people who are living with autism themselves or who have a family member who has the condition.
 This includes their national helpline and parent-to-parent support service.
 You can also benefit from becoming a NAS member and from their range of publications, bringing you the most up-to-date information to support you and your family.

 The NAS Autism Helpline provides confidential expert advice and support on autism for autistic people, their families and friends.
+Their helpline is open Monday to Thursday 10am to 4pm and Friday 9am to 3pm (excluding bank holidays).

 The NAS website also includes the Autism Services Directory where you search by keyword or map for services local to you.